 26. Idlewild Park

 Idlewild Park is a great place to take your family, especially if you have young children.
-With a large playground, petting zoo, train ride, water park, and roller coaster, Idlewild Park has something for everyone.
+With a large playground, petting zoo, train ride, water park, and a Lions Club park, Idlewild Park is an excellent option for a day outisde.

-In addition to the playground and other attractions, Idlewild Park also has a Rose Garden with stunning views of the river and a pool with diving equipment!
-There are also many other activities available at Idlewild Park, such as walking trails, bike paths, and picnic areas.
+In addition to the playground and other attractions, the park features a Rose Garden with stunning views of the river and a pool with diving equipment!
+Many other activities are available at Idlewild Park, such as walking trails, bike paths, and picnic areas.

-Wilbur D. May was an interesting man who had a great impact on Reno, Nevada, not to mention the world.
-The Wilbur D. May Museum is located in the Rancho San Rafael National Park and it is definitely worth visiting.
+Wilbur D. May was an exciting man who significantly impacted Reno, Nevada, not to mention the world.
+The Wilbur D. May Center is in the Rancho San Rafael Park, featuring a museum, an arboretum and botanical garden.

 Wilbur D. May was born in 1886 in Colorado.
-An uncontainable force, at age 16, he would run away from home to enlist in the British Army, eventually becoming an ambulance driver during World War I. He eventually joined the US Army on America’s entry into the war, rising to the rank of major.
+An uncontainable force, at age 16, he would run away from home to enlist in the British Army, eventually becoming an ambulance driver during World War I. He ultimately joined the US Army on America’s entry into the war, rising to major.

 See Related: Best Wedding Destinations in the US